lucioventurim/IFES/README.md

 After the experiments execution, the csv files will be available with the results.

 In order to view the results again in the future, there is the main_read file.
 On this file, change the csv file name on metrics.scores on main() to show the results.

+# Folders and Files Description

+The main framework folders and files are listed below:

+- classification_models: Folder with the classification models available for evaluation -- Models available: CNN, FaultNet, KNN, LR, MLP, Random Forest, SVM